python/cpython/Doc/using/cmdline.rst

    If setting one of these locale categories succeeds, then the ``LC_CTYPE`` environment variable will also be set accordingly in the current process environment before the Python runtime is initialized.
-This ensures the updated setting is seen in subprocesses, as well as in operations that query the environment rather than the current C locale (such as Python's own :func:`locale.getdefaultlocale`, or the GNU ``readline`` library).
+This ensures that in addition to being seen by both the interpreter itself and other locale-aware components running in the same process (such as the GNU ``readline`` library), the updated setting is also seen in subprocesses (regardless of whether or not those processes are running a Python interpreter), as well as in operations that query the environment rather than the current C locale (such as Python's own :func:`locale.getdefaultlocale`).

    Configuring one of these locales (either explicitly or via the above implicit locale coercion) automatically enables the ``surrogateescape``